Louis Poulsen Workshop Pendant Lamp – Light Grey Version

 Manufacturer: Louis Poulsen & Co A/S, Copenhagen, Denmark.

-Other versions: The Louis Poulsen Workshop pendant lamp exists in many colours and several sizes.
+Other versions: The Louis Poulsen Workshop pendant lamp exists in many colours and was produced in several sizes.

 Louis Poulsen no longer produces this lamp.
-Today they are sold by Made by Hand, from Copenhagen, Denmark in 5 sizes and 12 colours.
+Today it is manufactured and sold by Made by Hand, based in Copenhagen, Denmark, where it is available in five sizes and twelve colours.

 Axel Wedel Madsen